 We provide sensors to collect machine data, measuring vibration, temperature, ultrasonic, and electromagnetic emissions.
 Our algorithms, built on traditional vibration analysis knowledge, are tailored to the specific metrics associated with each type of machine.
 These metrics are augmented by our expertise and data specific to machines and their vulnerabilities.

 We initially built our predictive services on top of MongoDB.
 Yet as our company grew the dataset reached the limits of MongoDB.
 We realized the need for data infrastructure that could continue to scale horizontally.
 Our team evaluated Apache Cassandra.
 While it initially looked promising, our team recognized there was a solution that provided the same type of features and data access without requiring a solution with Apache dependencies, such as Zookeeper.
-For this reason and more, we began focusing our attention on a Cassandra drop-in alternative: ScyllaDB.
+For this reason and more, we began focusing our attention on a Cassandra alternative: ScyllaDB.

 Our team conducted a proof of concept (POC) to evaluate ScyllaDB’s architecture and features, focusing on ensuring it could model our machine data properly.
 We also wanted to ensure support for high volume, offline analytics using Apache Spark and Beam with high levels of parallelism.
 Given our multi-data center architecture, we needed to demonstrate we could access production data from research environments.
 The good news?
 The system requires less management and configuration to keep it running.
 ScyllaDB just runs smoothly and with minimal configuration.